2dukes/PROJ_BlockchainDLTs_2223/README.md

 ## Setup

-Install [MetaMask](https://metamask.io/) on your browser and connect it to the Goerli test network.
+Install [MetaMask](https://metamask.io/) on your browser and **connect it to the Goerli test network**.
 Create an `.env` file in the project's root folder with the following structure:

 ```
 ALCHEMY_API_URL = "https://eth-goerli.g.alchemy.com/v2/OMigXz2SzOnoSvOvI1YXiyDPDYRq6sUr"